jwalthour/eikon_backend_takehome/README.md

 * Run `sudo ./build.sh` (`sudo` may or may not be required depending on your docker permissions)

 ## Running
-To start the service, run `sudo ./run_etl_service.sh` on a machine with Docker (`sudo` may or may not be required depending on your docker permissions).
+To start the service, run `sudo ./run_etl_service.sh` (`sudo` may or may not be required depending on your docker permissions).
 This will start both the ETL service, and a postgreSQL database to support it.

 If you wish to run just the ETL service, and connect it to your own postgres instance, please either edit `compose.yaml` or consult `./run_etl_service.sh` for an example command that configures the ETL service appropriately.